openface/festorbot/README.md

 | SERVERS.CHANNEL_ID        | The voice channel ID to rename to reflect the player count |
 | SERVERS.ADDRESS           | The server address or IP of your DayZ game server |
 | SERVERS.PORT              | Your DayZ steam query port (Game port also works) |

+Note that the Discord API has a rate limit of 2 per 10 minutes in place for channel renaming.
+For this reason, you shouldn't set the POLLING_INTERVAL to less than 2 or 3 minutes anyway because the discord channel will not be updated.

 #### Running Directly